 Prior to January 1, § 1197.5(a) of the California Labor Code did not define the term “bona fide factor other than sex.”
 As amended by SB 358, this section now goes into some detail regarding what may constitute a “bona fide factor other than sex.”
 Any factor claimed by an employer as an exception to the equal pay law: (1) may not be “based on or derived from a sex-based differential in compensation,” (2) must be directly related to the complaining employee’s particular job, and (3) must be “consistent with…an overriding legitimate business purpose.”
 Cal.
 Lab.
 Code § 1197.5(a)(1)(D), as amended by SB 358.
 An employee can negate the employer’s claim by showing that an “alternative business practice” would achieve the same goal without the difference in wages.
 Id.

 If you or your business is involved in a lawsuit or other legal dispute, you should seek the assistance of a knowledgeable and experienced employment law attorney, who can protect your interests and help you fight for your rights.
-James G. Schwartz has advocated on behalf of Bay Area businesses and business owners since 1976.
-To schedule a free and confidential consultation, contact us today online or at (925) 463-1073.
+Cirrus Law PC has advocated on behalf of Bay Area businesses and business owners since 1976.
+To schedule an initial confidential consultation, contact us today online or at (925) 463-1073.

 More Blog Posts: